JuliaGPU/NVTX.jl/README.md

 ```
 mpiexec -n 2 nsys profile --trace=nvtx,mpi --mpi-impl=openmpi --output=report.%q{OMPI_COMM_WORLD_RANK} julia --project mpi.jl
 ```
 which will generate a report for each MPI process, and can be opened as a "multi-report view".

+#### Notes
+The compiler itself has some overhead: this is only visible in the report if using the launcher outside the `nsys` call.

+Overhead can be reduced by allocating an additional CPU core per MPI process for the profiler (e.g. via the `--cpus-per-task` option in Slurm).
+To ensure that these are scheduled correctly, it is best to "bind" the CPU cores per task.
+If launching using `srun`, then use the `--cpu-bind=cores`; if launching using Open MPI `mpiexec`, use `--map-by node:PE=$cpus_per_task --bind-to core`.

 #### Example